myusefulrepo/Tips/Tips  - How to create an open file and folder dialog box with PowerShell.md

-﻿# How to create an open file/folder dialog box with PowerShell
+﻿# How to create an open file dialog box with PowerShell

 ## 1 - load the .NET System.Windows.Forms assembly
 ````powershell